 A Social Worker will typically conduct an assessment following a client’s admission, followed by periodic updates and regular communication with the client and family.
 The practice of social work requires knowledge of human development and behavior; social, economic and cultural institutions; and the interaction of these factors.
-Our Social Workers are highly trained and experienced professionals who have completed Master’s level post-graduate studies and are licensed by the State of Michigan.
-Special Tree also prefers that all Social Workers are Certified Brain Injury Specialists.
+STRS Social Workers are highly trained and experienced professionals who have completed Master’s level post-graduate studies and are licensed by the State of Michigan.
+STRS also prefers that all Social Workers are Certified Brain Injury Specialists.
 Social Workers make sure clients and families know their rights, maintain contact with and help clients/families utilize community agencies and organizations, and provide guidance for self-help, support, and advocacy.
-Social Workers can also treat clients individually and in groups, providing support groups for survivors including inpatient, outpatient, and even alumni clients.
-They also conduct periodic training and educational programs for other staff.
+Social workers can also treat clients individually and in groups, providing support forums for survivors including inpatient, outpatient, and even alumni clients.
+Additionally, they may conduct facility inservices and educational programs for other STRS staff.

 A psychiatrist is a physician who specializes in the diagnosis, treatment and prevention of mental illnesses and emotional problems.
 Because of their medical training, psychiatrists understand the body's functions and the complex relationship between emotional illness and other medical illnesses.
 A psychiatrist is a medical doctor who can order medical tests and prescribe medication.
 After earning a bachelor's degree, psychiatry students must graduate from medical school and go on to complete four years of residency training in the field of psychiatry.
 Psychiatrists experienced in neurorehabilitation are available to Special Tree clients for consultation and treatment if necessary.